mitranim/wordplay/readme.md

 herearchy (local only) © LR

-koñterfeit (Trojan horse; a pony peddled as a young horse; a lowborn horse peddled as a high breed; probably more) [🐴]
+koñterfeit (Trojan horse; a pony peddled as a young horse; a lowborn horse peddled as a high breed; probably more) [🐴] © M

 cointerfitter (someone peddling counterfeit coins) © LJ